roshk99/degree-planner/README.md

 # Degree Planner
-An open source online platform that allows students to plan their 4-year college schedule
+An online platform that allows students to plan their 4-year college schedule Copyright 2015

 ### Running the application
 * Install Python Version 2.7 or higher (https://www.python.org/downloads/)